 96% of all firms in the United States – or 5.8 million out of 6 million total firms – have under 50 employees and Will not Be Penalized for choosing not to provide health coverage to their employees.
 96% of those firms already cover full time workers.
 That means less than .2% of small businesses (10,000 out of 6 million) will actually have to provide insurance to full-time employees or pay the shared responsibility fee due to ObamaCare.
 The caveat of course is that some of those companies are some Americas largest employers and thus we are talking millions of folks getting covered through the mandate.

 More than half of all Americans have health coverage through an employer, including nearly two-thirds of the adult workers who are too young to qualify for Medicare.

 ObamaCare Mandate Rules: What about Businesses With Under 50 full-time Equivalent Employees?

 One thing that seems to get ignored when discussing the employer mandate is the fact that employers with under 50 full-time equivalent employees almost universally benefit from ObamaCare.
-If a small business has 25 or less full-time employees they can apply for tax breaks of up to 50% (35% for non-profits) of their contribution of their employees premiums starting in 2014.
+If a small business has 25 or less full-time employees, with less than $50,000 in average annual wages, they can apply for tax breaks of up to 50% (35% for non-profits) of their contribution of their employees premiums starting in 2014.
 To qualify businesses must pay for at least 50 percent of their employees premiums and their workers average annual wages can’t be more than $50,000.
 By 2014 the tax credit amount is increased to 50% (35% for non-profit).

 • To qualify for tax credits insurance must be purchased on the Affordable Insurance Exchange for at least two years.
 Credits can be claimed on your income tax return with an attached Form 8941 showing calculations for the credit.